 Now, close the Command Prompt window and reboot the computer.
-After that, connect your computer with the wireless connection and start your work.
+After that, connect your computer to the wireless connection and start your work.
 While working, check if the laptop keeps disconnecting from Wi-Fi or not.

 After successfully logging in to your network, the default mode is public.
 That is why it will be easier for some other people to access this public network.
 Therefore, you have to change the network from Public to Private.

 Open the Settings and navigate through the Network Settings.
-There you will see the Public and Private options, where Public is already activated.
+There you will see the Public and Private options, where the Public is already activated.
 Click on the Private radio button and close the window.

 Update the Network Drivers

-There are several network drivers that support the uninterrupted connection.
+There are several network drivers that support uninterrupted connection.
 So, update all the network drivers.
 If you are having all the latest driver setup files, then install them once again to overwrite the previous drivers.